-Challenge is not the only way to do this, but if you need more help with this and step-by-step instructions on how to bring foods back, I even have a full 6-week class on the FODMAP Challenge Phase called “Bring It Back” in my online community the Beyond FODMAPs Insider’s Club.
-It’s just one of many classes to help members follow this diet well and find symptom improvement.
+Challenge is not the only way to do this, but if you need more help with this and step-by-step instructions on how to bring foods back, the CLAIRITY Program has everything you need.

 When it comes to a strict challenge phase can be helpful, to get you clear on personal tolerance and intolerance levels.
 However, there are definitely a few reasons why this isn’t a good idea.

 - If you are feeling stress and overwhelmed by the FODMAP challenge, avoid it.
 Try this next approach instead.